 Bio

-I am a sociologist, educator and writer, currently a Freigeist (“Free Spirit”) Fellow/Assistant Professor at the Max Weber Institute of Sociology, University of Heidelberg and a Senior Fellow at the Yale University Center for Cultural Sociology.
-I further run Inscribing Plurality, as a Landecker Democracy Fellow, which brings emerging Jewish and Muslim writers together with the aim of pluralising discourse and am co-editor of the journal Patterns of Prejudice, dedicated to understanding the motivations for, and potential solutions for discrimination.
+I am a sociologist and writer, currently a Freigeist (“Free Spirit”) Fellow/Assistant Professor at the Max Weber Institute of Sociology, University of Heidelberg and a Senior Fellow at the Yale University Center for Cultural Sociology.
+I am also co-editor of the journal Patterns of Prejudice, dedicated to understanding the motivations for, and potential solutions for discrimination.

 I received my PhD in Sociology from Yale University in 2018, my master’s degree in Forced Migration and Refugee Studies from Oxford University in 2007, and my BA in Sociology and a College Scholar (focusing on the effects of trauma on culture in the context of forced migration).

-My work focuses on the experiences of Muslims and Jews in Europe and United States, as well as Muslim-Jewish relations.
-I currently collaborate with schools and universities on combatting Islamophobia and anti-semitism.
+My work focuses on the experiences and entanglements of Muslims and Jews in Europe and United States.
+I currently collaborate with schools, universities and organizations on combatting antisemitism and Islamophobia.

 As the principle investigator for the Muslims for American Progress New York City Project, I have actively worked to confront and dismantle stereotypes about Muslims in the United States.
 You can see a video from my presentation at the Brooklyn Historical Institute on C-SPAN here.